Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Introduction

-Therefore, our VMC study provides important insight to understand the nature of the phases and the phase transitions in the AFM model on the SS lattice.
+To unveil the nature of the interesting intermediate phases, we study a AFM model on the SS lattice using variational Monte Carlo (VMC) method.
+By including the Heisenberg and ring exchange interactions, we obtain a rich phase diagram (see Fig.\ref{fig:phasedgrm}) composed of a dimer phase, two plaquette phases, a N\'eel phase and a $Z_2$ QSL phase.
+A counterintuitive observation is that the EP phase is a $Z_2$ deconfined gapless phase having four Majorana cones in the excitation spectrum.
+The only difference between the EP phase and the $Z_2$ QSL phase is that the former spontaneously breaks the mirror symmetry.
+Furthermore, the phase transitions between the QSL and the neighboring symmetry breaking phases are found to be continuous.
+We propose critical scenarios for these interesting transitions.

 The rest part of the paper is organized as follows.
-In Sec.
-II, we introduce the model and the VMC method; Sec.
-III presents the phase diagram and the physics of each phase; Sec.
-IV discusses continuous phase transitions and section V is devoted to the conclusion.
+The microscopic model and the VMC are introduced in section \ref{sec:MM}, while the phase diagram and the nature of each phase are presented in section \ref{sec:PD}, and the scenarios of the continuous phase transitions are discussed in section \ref{sec:PT}.
+Section \ref{sec:conc} is devoted to the conclusion and discussion.